meliton/Debian-Headless-Recipes/003 - File Server/README.md

 `smbpasswd -a user2`<br>
 `smbpasswd -a user3`<br>

+### IV.
+Configure SAMBA
-Edit (/etc/samba/smb.conf) by adding the following information to the end
+Edit `/etc/samba/smb.conf` by adding the following information to the end
 ```
 [user1]
 comment = Danger, Admin Share